semihgencturk/iaeste-react-alternative/README.md

 # Mint Official Website

 - I'm developing this website for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
-- You can reach current version of the website via [this link](https://iaesteyildiz.netlify.app/)
+- You can reach current version of the website via

 ## About The Project